 For infrastructure support organizations, we support:

-Initiatives and organizations that wish to be considered as placed-based initiatives or infrastructure support organizations may submit a brief description of their work through our grants portal.
+Initiatives and organizations that wish to be considered as placed-based initiatives, creative placemaking projects, or infrastructure support organizations may submit a brief description of their work through our grants portal.

-To augment the MacArthur staff's knowledge of placed-based funding opportunities, from time-to-time we will invite civic and community leaders with broad and varied knowledge to nominate established and emerging place-based initiatives from across the region.
-The nominators, who may not recommend organizations with which they are affiliated, serve to broaden our knowledge of the range of local investment opportunities.
+To augment MacArthur staff's knowledge of placed-based funding opportunities, from time-to-time we will invite civic and community leaders with broad and varied knowledge to nominate place-based initiatives from across the region.
+The nominators, who may not recommend organizations with which they are affiliated, serve to broaden our knowledge of the range of local opportunities.
 While this process will produce more nominations than we can support in a single year, it is designed to bring place-based initiatives not known to us to our attention.
-We will narrow the pool of nominees, applying the criteria, to award grants to up to five place-based initiatives each year.
 Initiatives and organizations that wish to be considered for support may "self-nominate" by submitting a brief description of their work through our grants portal.

 We will invite applicants selected through this process to submit proposals.
 MacArthur staff will consider these requests, with final decisions made by the Foundation.